eric-k-chu/Portfolio/README.md

 # Portfolio
-Personal Portfolio Website with React, Tailwind, and Framer
+Personal Portfolio Website with React, Tailwind, and Framer Motion